 We encourage interested students to look over faculty research areas and email a potential mentor, providing a brief summary of your background and research interests, before the application deadline.
 Admissions decisions are made by the STEM Education faculty as a whole.

 Upon entry into the program, each PhD student is assigned two program advisors, one of whom is a faculty member in STEM Education and serves as the student’s primary mentor.
 Program advisors help students choose courses, internships, and research activities.
 These advisors can be changed at any time within the program.

 PhD students generally work in research assistantships on externally funded projects and may also have opportunities to serve as teaching assistants, either in education or in STEM courses.
 We also encourage students to apply for a teaching fellowship through the GIFT Program.

 Students are required to complete 18 courses to fulfill requirements for the PhD in STEM Education degree.
 These include:

-- 2 courses for dissertation work.
+- Two courses in dissertation work

-Download STEM PhD Program Requirements.
+Read more about STEM PhD Program Requirements.